Jdallos/Flag-App/README.md

     -Increase UX by incorperating the Unspash API to provide country related images where possible.

+### Known Issues:
+    -redirect/ catch all route not functioning when deployed to github pages.
+    -This is currently a desktop application and not yet responsive.

 ### Updates:

 In the future I hope to add: